FlexStore Consumption Model FAQ

 2. What type of enterprise is this best for?
 Customers who will benefit from this program are those who wish to align storage costs with usage.
 Examples include service providers and organizations with internal IT groups who offer storage as a service.
 It is also ideal for customers who prefer to maintain assets off balance sheet.

 3. Is this a lease?
-No. Unlike a lease, this program has no fixed payments.
+No. Unlike a lease, this program features consumption-based changes.

 4. Where do the assets reside?
 All storage assets reside in your data center or colocation facility.